- Sermon Notes

 I. Be a Living and Holy Sacrifice

-- He also says “I beseech you, by the mercies of God.”
-These are strong words.
-Paul is imploring us, by the mercies of God to be transformed…
+- These are strong words.
+Paul is imploring us, by the mercies of God, to be transformed…

-A. Offering your body as a living sacrifice
+A. Present your body as a living sacrifice

-- In the Old Testament a sacrifice was something that was offered to God which was to represent your heart, “Here, God, my heart is yours.”
+- In the Old Testament, a sacrifice was something that was offered to God which represented their heart, “Here, God, my heart is yours.”

-we will be in trouble.
-And the flesh is like a spoiled brat; it wants what it wants and it wants it now.
+- The drives of your body are very strong and if they are allowed to be control, to set the course of your life, you will be in trouble.
+The flesh is like a spoiled child; it wants what it wants and it wants it now.

 Illus – Someone once said, “The problem with living sacrifices is that they want to crawl off the altar… They’re much better when they’re dead…

-Romans 6:13-14, “and do not go on presenting the members of your body to sin as instruments of unrighteousness; but present yourselves to God as those alive from the dead, and your members as instruments of righteousness to God.
-For sin shall not be master over you,”
+Romans 6:13-14, “do not go on presenting the members of your body to sin as instruments of unrighteousness… For sin shall not be master over you,”

 - Present your bodies as a living sacrifice, as an offering to God.
+It’s like saying, “Here I am, Lord, use me for your glory.”
 A living sacrifice must be offered freely, by choice.

-Illus – I remember Pastor Chuck Smith saying, “We never ‘take up’ an offering, we receive an offering because it must be given freely out of love for God.
+Illus – I remember Pastor Chuck Smith saying at a pastors conference, “We never ‘take up’ an offering, we receive an offering because it must be given freely out of love for God.

-- Paul says that when we offer our bodies to God it’s an act of worship unto the Lord.
+- When we offer our bodies to God it’s an act of worship; it’s spiritual service.

 - We often think of worship as that which is musical or perhaps in prayer, but worship has a much broader meaning.